zachmccabe/zachmccabe.github.io/about.md

 ## Hi, it's Zach

 This website is for friends, clients and curious internet strangers.
-You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
+You can check my [now page](https://www.zachmccabe.com/now.html) for the latest.
+Or, see what I'm currently using to get work done on the [tools page.](https://www.zachmccabe.com/tools.html)